Updated: Feb 1

 I’m first going to discuss what bad technique is and then I’ll demonstrate a good technique.

-A bad technique is going into a lunge and keeping the back leg straight or barely bending and then really going forward.
-If you look at my front knee, in the video, it is way past my toes.
+A bad technique is going into a lunge and keeping the back leg straight or barely bending and then really going forward, driving the front knee way past your toes.
 That can put a lot of extra pressure on the back of the knee cap which can aggravate knee pain.
+Image source

 Good technique is to going into a nice easy stride, bending that back leg almost as much, if not more than the front knee.
+Watch the video below to see me demonstrate.
 The back leg almost drives the exercise, so as I bend the back knee I fall into the lunge.

 When you’re pushing yourself up there’s two ways you can do it.
 You can push off the back leg to bring yourself up, stepping forward.
 Or you can push off the front leg and stay in that lunge stance or step backwards.